elasthicc/pterodactyl-go/README.md

 ## Contributing

-Gin is the work of hundreds of contributors.
+Pterogo is the work of hundreds of contributors.
 We appreciate your help!

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details on submitting patches and the contribution workflow.